Dewang-Singla/1000-Days-Journal/README.md

 ## Data & Privacy

-All journal entries, habits, and reflections are stored **locally in IndexedDB**.
+All journal entries, habits, reflections, and redemptions are stored **locally in IndexedDB**.
 Nothing is sent to any server.
-Use **Settings → Export JSON** to back up your data at any time.
+Use **Settings → Export JSON** to back up your data regularly.

+The optional **PIN lock** uses SHA-256 hashing stored in `localStorage`.
+It protects the UI from casual access but does not encrypt the underlying IndexedDB data.

 ---